 - It must cooperate with the ensuing government investigation.

 - The disclosure must be made before any criminal investigation, civil lawsuit or administration action relating to the violations has begun.

-Despite the inducement of reduced penalties, some providers may decide to keep quiet about any errors in Medicare payments.
-But given the federal government’s strengthened commitment to fighting healthcare fraud and the financial incentives under the False Claims Act for blowing the whistle on fraud, those providers are taking a huge gamble.
+However, despite the False Claims Act’s inducement of reduced damages, some providers may decide to keep quiet about any errors in Medicare payments.
+But given the federal government’s commitment to fighting healthcare fraud and the financial incentives under the False Claims Act for blowing the whistle on fraud, those providers are taking a huge gamble.